VtEcostudies/SOBees_LandingPage/content/LandingPage/04-Conservation.md

 <div class="doubleColumn">
 <div>
-Through a combination of modeling and field work, we have identified areas of the state that support unique, threatened and/or highly diverse communities of bees.
-While many of these sites are conserved, rare bees are generally not included in management plans and could potentially benefit from targeted management of foraging and nesting resources.
+Armed with a robust assessment of the status and distribution of most wild bee species in Vermont, we have identified important habitats and areas with unique and diverse bee communities.
+Some of these areas we have proposed as Important Bee Areas, priority locations for protection and bee-focused land management.

-<a href="https://github.com/VtEcostudies/SoBees_Conservation.git">Read additional conservation information ...</a>
+<a href="https://vtecostudies.github.io/SoBees_Conservation/" target="blank_">Read additional conservation information ...</a>
 </div>
 <div>
 <img src="images/Bombus-griseocollis.jpg" alt="Bombus griseocollis" style="margin: 0px height: 700px; width: 700px">